[Updated on 10/10/2016]

 How important is it?
-And what’s the difference between User Interface and User Experience?
+And what’s the difference between UX and UI design?

-Ladies and gents, welcome to the UX vs UI wars.
+Ladies and gents, welcome to the UI vs UX wars.

 To begin, it’s frustrating because the two concepts are often used interchangeably.

-In addition, it doesn’t help that each of these job roles are often also listed under other names/descriptions.
+In addition, it doesn’t help that UI vs UX design job roles are often also listed under other names/descriptions.
 A quick search on Indeed shows that UX designer and UI designer jobs are listed under at least 15 similar titles!

 With this article we’ll try to clear the confusion regarding differences between UX and UI roles.
 Who does what, and why?